ai-core-tools/hsu-docs/system/make/troubleshooting.md

-# HSU Universal Makefile System - Troubleshooting
+# HSU Make System - Troubleshooting

-Common issues and solutions for the HSU Universal Makefile System.
+Common issues and solutions for the HSU Make System.

 ## 🚨 **Common Issues**